Pranz/rusted_pixels/README.md

  * Keyboard driven (Basically, the only thing which should require the mouse should be to draw)

-Unfortunately, the current libpng binding for rust haven't implemented a decoder yet, so I might have to write my own.
+Unfortunately, the current libpng binding for rust haven't implemented an encoder yet, so I might have to write my own.